SE-Processor-Fuzzing/control-hazard-analyzer/docs/usage/Analyze.md

 ```

 ### Config file
 Specify the path to the configuration file.
+By default, there is no configuration file specified.\
+**Note**: Configuration file is a `JSON` file that contains all the necessary parameters for the analysis.
 #### Usage example:
 ```shell
 # Use a specific configuration file